Loopring/protocols/packages/loopring_v3/DESIGN.md

 An account can be created using `createOrUpdateAccount`.
 When creating an account a user can also immediately deposit funds using `updateAccountAndDeposit` as both are handled by the same circuit. `updateAccountAndDeposit` can also be used by users to update the EdDSA public key which is used for signing off-chain requests.

-If the account is used to receive fees that are subject to fee-burning (i.e. all fees except the margin and the fee paid by the ring-matcher to the operator) than the account needs to be a special fee-recipient account.
+If the account is used to receive fees that are subject to fee-burning (i.e. all fees except the margin and the fee paid by the ring-matcher to the operator), then the account needs to be a special fee-recipient account.
 This type of account can be created by calling `createFeeRecipientAccount`.

 ## Depositing